 Cloud Twelve, Notting Hill

-The wellness clinic specialises in Chinese and naturopathic medicines, as well as being one of few spas in London to boast sauna, steam and salt rooms.
+The wellness clinic specialises in Chinese and naturopathic medicines, as well as being one of few spas in London to boast sauna, steam and salt rooms (currently closed).
 You can also put your name down for the highly effective Holistic Facelift, which lifts, firms and tones through hands-on massage techniques.